hugoalcalde/imperfect_trainings/reports/README.md

 >
 > Answer:

 We used the compute engine to run our training in the cloud.
-We used instances with the following hardware
+We used a instance with the following hardware: The machine type was e2-custom-8-16896, without a GPU.
+Furthermore, we used a boot disk with 50 GB.
+We used the service to train our model.
+First we created a docker image based on the dockerfile in git.
+FOllowing, we created a VM with a container image with the latest version of the image.
+The images are stored in the container registry.
+The docker image was pulled into the VM and finally executed.
+We also installed git in the image, to update our code on an ongoing base.

 ### Question 19